If hay meadows in summer could have a flavour this gin would be it!

 If you are a gin lover and haven’t yet tried The Botanist gin then you are in for a treat.

-Made by Bruichladdich Distillery on the Island of Islay.
-(That’s in the Outer Hebrides if you didn’t know.
-I didn’t and had to look it up.)
-The Island of Islay is mainly known for its Whisky Distilleries.
+Made by Bruichladdich Distillery on the Island of Islay, an island known mainly for its Whisky Distilleries.
 For an island with a population of just over 3,200 people, it has no less than 8 working whisky distilleries.
 Bruichladdich is one of them.
 A Victorian distillery built in 1881 exclusively to produce whisky before declining like so many Scottish distilleries into disuse.
 It was reinvigorated by community effort and reopened in 2001.

 In 2011 Bruichladdich produced its very own gin and proudly boasts that it is “the first and only Islay Dry Gin”.
 One does wonder how long that will last, given the density of distilleries on the island and the phenomenal rise in craft distilling.